Buff-snouted blind snake

 The buff-snouted blind snake (Anilios margaretae) is a species of snake in the family Typhlopidae.
 The species is endemic to Australia.

 Etymology

 The specific name, margaretae, is in honour of Margaret Butler who was the wife of Australian naturalist Harry Butler.

+Description

+Anilios margaretae may attain a total length (tail included) of 30.5 cm.
+It is a very slender blind snake with 18 rows of scales at midbody.
+The snout, when viewed from above, appears mildly trilobed.
+Dorsally, the body is pink to purplish grey.
+Ventrally, it is pale grey.
+The snout is pale yellowish brown.

 Geographic range

-A. margaretae is found in the Australian state of Western Australia.
+Anilios margaretae is found in the Australian state of Western Australia.

+Habitat

+The preferred natural habitats of Anilios margaretae are desert and grassland.

+Behaviour

+Anilios margaretae is terrestrial and fossorial.